mgoldcoin/mgold/overview/platform-components.md

 # 7.1 Mining nodes \(pools\)

-You don’t need any fancy hardware — just a simple hosted server and at least 1,000 WAVES.
+You don’t need any fancy hardware, just a simple hosted server and at least 1,000 WAVES.

 You can also run a public mining pool and have users lease their funds to you, thereby increasing your profits and sharing them with the community.